-U.S. Our U.S. business supports oil shale drilling and completion activity and is primarily tied to WTI oil prices in the U.S. shale formations in the Permian Basin, the Mid-Continent, the Bakken and the Rockies.
+U.S. In September, we sold our wellsite services business.
+Our remaining U.S. business supports offshore oil and gas activities in the Gulf of Mexico, completion activity in the Bakken and construction and turnaround work in the Louisiana industrial area.
+All these activities are primarily tied to WTI oil prices in the U.S. market.
 In 2020, the U.S. oil rig count and associated completion activity decreased due to COVID-19 and the global oil price decline discussed above.
 Only 267 oil rigs were active at the end of 2020.
-With the recovery of oil prices, oil rig count and drilling activity have recovered substantially, with 594 oil rigs active at the end of the second quarter 2022.
-The Permian Basin remains the most active U.S. unconventional play, representing approximately 60% of the oil rigs active in the U.S. at the end of the second quarter of 2022.
-The increase in the U.S. rig count and oil prices has only resulted in slight increases to U.S. oil production from an average of 11.3 million barrels per day in 2021 to an average of 11.6 million barrels per day at the end of April 2022.
-As of July 22, 2022, there were 599 active oil rigs in the U.S. (as measured by Bakerhughes.com).
-U.S. oil shale drilling and completion activity will continue to be impacted by higher WTI oil prices, pipeline capacity, federal energy policies and availability of capital to support exploration and production (E&P) drilling and completion plans.
+With the recovery of oil prices, oil rig count and drilling activity have recovered substantially, with 604 oil rigs active at the end of the third quarter 2022.
+The increase in the U.S. rig count and oil prices has only resulted in slight increases to U.S. oil production from an average of 11.3 million barrels per day in 2021 to an average of 11.8 million barrels per day at the end of July 2022.
+As of October 21, 2022, there were 612 active oil rigs in the U.S. (as measured by Bakerhughes.com).
+U.S. oil drilling and completion activity will continue to be impacted by oil prices, pipeline capacity, federal energy policies and availability of capital to support exploration and production (E&P) drilling and completion plans.
 In addition, consolidation among our E&P customer base in the U.S. has historically created short-term spending and activity dislocations.
 Should the current trend of industry consolidation continue, we may see activity, utilization and occupancy declines in the near term.